Sample Speaking and Workshop Topics

 Kindergarten Graduation, Dallas, TX

-Martha Easley, the librarian at the Boys & Girls Club, identified Stan as a candidate to enroll into Greenhill School, a private K-12 independent school in Dallas.
-With the benefit of a scholarship through the Boys & Girls Club, Stan matriculated into Greenhill in the sixth grade.
+Martha Easley, the librarian at the Boys & Girls Club, identified Stan as a candidate to enroll at Greenhill School, a private K–12 independent school in Dallas.
+With the benefit of a scholarship through the Boys & Girls Club, Stan enrolled at Greenhill in the sixth grade.
 His transition to Greenhill was not easy.
-Stan traveled for over one hour each way to get to and from school.
-There was also the social and cultural adjustment that came with going to a school in a predominately White, upper-income community, so different from the neighborhood where Stan grew up.
-That said, Stan succeeded and graduated from Greenhill.
+Stan traveled for more than an hour each way to get to and from school.
+He also faced the social and cultural adjustment that came with attending a school in a predominantly White, upper-income community so different from the neighborhood where he grew up.
+Even so, Stan succeeded and graduated from Greenhill.

 Greenhill School Graduation, Dallas, TX

 Stan then moved across the country to attend Amherst College, a small, highly selective private liberal arts college in Amherst, Massachusetts.
-Attending Amherst was, yet again, a big step for Stan.
-As neither of his parents attended college, Stan had to navigate a path through an elite New England college environment.
-By all accounts, Stan was successful at Amherst, both inside and outside the classroom.
-He co-founded the Black Business Association of Amherst College and was elected Treasurer of Amherst’s Student Government.
-One of Stan’s proudest and happiest moments came with graduating from Amherst, as he was the first in his family to earn a college degree.
+Attending Amherst was, once again, a major step for him.
+As neither of his parents attended college, Stan had to navigate an elite New England college environment on his own.
+By all accounts, he was successful at Amherst, both inside and outside the classroom.
+He co-founded the Black Business Association of Amherst College and was elected treasurer of Amherst’s student government.
+One of Stan’s proudest moments came when he graduated from Amherst, becoming the first in his family to earn a college degree.

 Amherst College Graduation, Amherst, MA

 After Amherst, Stan served as a Coro Foundation Public Affairs Fellow in St. Louis, Missouri.
-As a Coro Fellow, Stan worked in the nonprofit, government, and business sectors.
-Stan later made, as he, in hindsight, describes as a life-defining decision—to join the Peace Corps.
+In that role, he worked in the nonprofit, government, and business sectors.
+Stan later made what he now describes as a life-defining decision: he joined the Peace Corps.

 Peace Corps Volunteer Training Center, Santa Lucía Milpas Altas, Guatemala

-Due to unstable diplomatic conditions, Stan, along with the other Peace Corps volunteers, was evacuated from the country.
-He returned to the United States and moved to Los Angeles, California in order to attend graduate school at the University of California in Los Angeles (UCLA).
+Due to unstable diplomatic conditions, Stan and the other Peace Corps volunteers were evacuated from the country.
+He returned to the United States and moved to Los Angeles, California, to attend graduate school at the University of California, Los Angeles (UCLA).

 UCLA Graduation, Los Angeles, CA

-Upon graduating from UCLA, Stan landed a job with Citigroup in Chicago, Illinois and subsequently moved there.
-He continued to build on both his college education and Peace Corps experience by traveling and working on projects with Citigroup in countries around the world: Argentina, Austria, Ecuador, France, Germany, Hong Kong, Indonesia, Poland, Singapore, and many more.
+After graduating from UCLA, Stan accepted a job with Citigroup in Chicago, Illinois, and moved there.
+He continued to build on both his college education and Peace Corps experience by traveling and working on projects with Citigroup in countries around the world, including Argentina, Austria, Ecuador, France, Germany, Hong Kong, Indonesia, Poland, and Singapore.
 Reflecting on his global experiences, Stan writes in his Expanding College Opportunity book: “As a kid growing up in Dallas, Texas, I never imagined that I would have the opportunity to travel to all these countries.”
-With a sense of both pride and humility, Stan acknowledges that his spiritual foundation and his educational opportunities opened the world to him.
+With both pride and humility, Stan acknowledges that his spiritual foundation and educational opportunities opened the world to him.

 Stan Lemons’ story is an American story.
-Through hard work, perseverance, and grit, Stan capitalized on his educational opportunities.
-Furthermore, through his teaching and writing about education, along with his leadership of TheSecretToWriitng.com, Stan, today, continues to help others realize their dreams.
+Through hard work, perseverance, and grit, Stan has capitalized on his educational opportunities.
+Through his teaching and writing about education, along with his leadership of TheSecretToWriting.com, Stan continues to help others realize their dreams.

 Image Gallery